UArizonaCB2/sensorfabric-py/README.md

 A Python library developed by the University of Arizona's [Center of Biomedical Informatics and Biostatistics (CB2)](https://cb2.arizona.edu) for accessing, storing, and processing sensor data from multiple sources.

+> **Note:** Table names and field names used in queries throughout this documentation are for illustration purposes only.
+Their actual names depend on the specific database configuration being accessed.

 ## Overview

 SensorFabric provides a unified interface for working with sensor data from various sources including MyDataHelps (MDH) and AWS Athena.
 The library abstracts the complexity of authentication, data retrieval, and query execution, allowing you to focus on analyzing your sensor data.